How the Income Investing Strategy Works

 What is an income investing strategy?
 How does it work?
 What are its benefits and shortcomings?
 Why would someone choose it over the alternatives?
 Great questions, all.
 Let's delve into them so you emerge with a better understanding of the types of investments that might be held in an income strategy portfolio, as well as the opportunity cost you'll incur by not opting for one of the other common approaches.

 The phrase "income investing strategy" refers to putting together a portfolio of assets specifically tailored to maximize the annual passive income generated by the holdings.
 To a lesser degree, maintaining purchase power after inflation adjustments is important.
 A tertiary concern is growth so the actual real dividends, interest, and rents are increasing faster than the inflation rate.

-2. What Is the Objective of the Income Investing Strategy?
+The Objective of the Income Investing Strategy

 The reason investors put together an income portfolio is to produce a constant stream of cash that can be spent today, pumped out from a collection of higher-than-average yielding assets; cash that can be used to pay bills, buy groceries, purchase medicine, support charitable causes, cover tuition for family member, or any other purpose.

 Types of Investments Used to Construct an Income Strategy Portfolio

 The specific asset allocation among the different asset classes will vary with the size of the portfolio, interest rates available at the time the portfolio is constructed, and a host of other factors but, generally speaking, an income strategy will require some mixture of: